-Mayan historical sites are one of the main attractions here on the Yucatan peninsular, especially for those who have some interest in how Mexico became what it is today.
-Most children learn about the Mayans, Aztecs and Incas in their schools, but there is nothing like actually seeing their ruins first hand.
+Mayan historical sites are one of the main attractions here the Yucatan peninsular, especially for those who have some interest in how Mexico became what it is today.
+Most children learn about the Mayans, Aztecs and Incas in their schools, but there is nothing like actually seeing the incredible ruins first hand.

 Visiting Ek Balam